 Reflections on the Wat Suankok Monk Chat by Myo Aung

-It is my first time that a Buddhist monk expresses Buddha as a philosopher and Buddhism is not a religion.
+It is the first time I hear that a Buddhist monk expresses Buddha as a philosopher and that Buddhism is not a religion.
 I am very impressed with that.

 As a Buddhist, other things are not strange.